ankane/s3tk/README.md

 s3tk scan-dns
 ```

-Otherwise, you may be susceptible to a [subdomain takeover](https://hackerone.com/reports/207576).
+Otherwise, you may be susceptible to [subdomain takeover](https://hackerone.com/reports/207576).

 ### List Policy